 What is the best part of your job?

-What is your most important life experience, since you’ve become a coworker?
+What is your most important life lesson, since you became an entrepreneur/freelancer?